robertpeteuil/multi-cloud-control/README.rst

 .. code::

-  #   SPECIFYING MULTIPLE ACCOUNTS FOR A PROVIDER:
-  #
   #   Step 1
   #    - add an additional entry to the 'providers' list - in this exact format:
   #      - the entry begins with the standard values: aws, azure, gcp
   #      - it is immediately followed by a numeric suffix
   #          ex: aws2 (for a 2nd set of aws credentials)
   #      - no additional characters are allowed or it will not be recognized and fail
   #
   #   Step 2
   #    - add a section below of the same name containing the corresponding credentials
   #      - ex: [aws2] (containing the 2nd set of aws credentials, for the earlier example)
   #    - this new credentials section must include all credentials for the 2nd account,
   #         even if some are the same as the primary account.